joe7575/networks/README.md

 - Valves, to turn on/off pipe segments

+### Control

+In addition to any network the 'control' API can be used to send commands or request data from nodes, specified via 'node_type'.

 ### Test Nodes

-The file `./test/test_power.lua` includes test nodes of each kind of power nodes.
+The file `./test/test_power.lua` contains test nodes of each kind of power nodes.
 It can be used to play with the features and to study the use of `networks`.

 - [G] a generator, which provides 20 units of power every 2 s